-Immediately after the death of two of Aaron’s sons, Nadav and Avihu, YHWH warns Moses that priests are prohibited from consuming wine before serving in the Tabernacle.
+Immediately after the death of two of Aaron’s sons, Nadav and Avihu, YHWH warns Aaron that priests are prohibited from consuming wine before serving in the Tabernacle.
 Is their mysterious death the result of some form of intoxication?

 Dr.